Nuclear disarmament and non-proliferation

 Nuclear Security Summit process

-Through our Weapons Threat Reduction Program, we have made significant commitments in the NSS process.
+Through our Weapons Threat Reduction Program, Canada made significant commitments in the NSS process.
 At the 2016 NSS, $42 million was committed for nuclear security projects overseas, including:

 - combating illicit trafficking